michel-steuwer/michel-steuwer.github.io/_pages/cv.md

 ### Community Activities

+* I was the _research student committee convener_ of the School of Computing Science at the University of Glasgow (2019-20).
+Overseeing the academic progression of over 100 PhD students.
+* I organised _Upwards_, a seminar series in Glasgow discussing all aspects of research life to faciliate knowledge sharing among academics and providing career advices.
 * I co-organised the seminar of the Programming Language Research Programme at the School of Informatics in Edinburgh together with James Cheney, an series of talks covering a broad range of topics related to programming languages.
 * I organised the _Humble C++ Programmer Group_, a group discussing practical programming topics in C++ targeted at PhD students to improve their coding skills.